ThindalTV/BlazorBlocks/README.md

 4. Export blocks to reuse
 5. Extend BlazorBlocks with custom block types to add new functionality

+## Writing a new block type
+To Be Documented...
+Example in [TestBlockEditor](src/BlazorBlocks.Test.WASM/CustomBlocks/TestBlock/BlazorBlocks.TestBlockEditor.razor)]

 ## Contributing

 Contributions are welcome!